There's nothing derivative about the life of a lawyer in this multi-faceted area – our sources at global firm A&O demystify this their practice.

 CA: Which factors are currently driving securitization work and the derivatives market?

-ZS: There are constantly new regulations either being introduced or being phased in, even under the new administration.
+ZS: There are constantly new regulations either being introduced or being phased in.
 Most of the work that I do is focused on Dodd-Frank regulation, which is still relatively new to the market.

 DR: Some of the factors currently driving our work include: (1) concerns over the status of LIBOR and the ramifications that would arise if LIBOR ceases to exist, (2) a push to simplify the disclosure regimes surrounding asset-backed securities; and (3) risk retention and Volcker compliance.